How Health Insurance Works

 This website aims to answer your questions about private health insurance by explaining how it works, and who and what is covered.
-You can also compare policies from different Health Funds to help you to choose a private health insurance policy that is right for you.
+You can also compare policies from different Health insurers to help you to choose a private health insurance policy that is right for you.

 - What is covered?
-In Australia, the public health system Medicare covers most Australian residents for health care.
+In Australia, the public health system, Medicare, covers most Australian residents for health care.
 However, Medicare does not cover everything and you can choose to take out private health insurance to give yourself a wider range of health care options and more comprehensive cover.